 Read more about Combi boilers:

 To find out more about replacing your back boiler you will need a Gas Safe registered installer.
 Get a quote from engineers in your local area.

 A disused back boiler can be a real danger in your home.
 Even if the boiler is empty it will retain residual moisture and if the fuel burner in front of it is still in use, it will heat the boiler and create steam.
 If the boiler is not in an open vented condition (i.e. sealed) internal pressure will build which can result in an explosion.
 Over the years incidents like this have caused several serious injuries and even one fatality.

 Additional risks associated with disused back boilers include the corrosion and fracturing of old pipework which could pass harmful gases into other areas of the home or the pipework reaching such a high temperature that it creates a fire hazard.
 Also, as the back boiler sits within the home’s wall the continual expanding and contracting of the old boiler casing under high temperatures may cause structural damage to the home.

 If you have a disused back boiler in your home we strongly recommend that you seek professional advice about protecting your home and possibly removing the boiler.

-Just click here to send us your details and we will put you in touch with a Gas Safe registered engineer in your area who can advise you.
+Just Get a quote from Gas Safe registered engineers in your area who can advise you.